shown in other instead.

-A Unigine-based virtual world is a scene that includes a set of different built-in objects with certain properties.
-Almost all objects can be seen in the virtual world.
-However, some of them are pseudo-objects, which cannot be displayed in a normal mode (such as physicals, sectors, occluders and so on).
+A UNIGINE-based virtual world is a scene that contains a set of different built-in objects with certain properties assigned to them.
+Almost all objects are visible in the virtual world.
+However, some of them are pseudo-objects, which cannot be seen in a normal mode (such as physicals, occluders, and so on).

-Worlds can be as large as a level designer wishes as Unigine supports data streaming, and required resources — meshes, textures, animations, sounds — are dynamically loaded at run time.
+Worlds can be as large as a level designer wishes, because UNIGINE supports data streaming, and required resources — meshes, textures, animations, sounds — are dynamically loaded at run time.
 Resources that are no longer needed are unloaded from memory.

-Also, for common outdoor scenes, we recommend you to use the scale 1 unit = 1 meter, when you export objects from a 3D modeling software.
+For common outdoor scenes, we recommend you to use the scale 1 unit = 1 meter, when you export objects from 3D modeling software.

-The 3D space in Unigine is represented by the right-handed Cartesian coordinate system: X and Y axes form a horizontal plane, Z axis points up.
-When exporting an animation from 3D editors, Y is considered a forward direction.
+UNIGINE uses the right-handed Cartesian coordinate system: X and Y axes form a horizontal plane, Z axis points up.
+When exporting animation from 3D editors, Y is considered a forward direction.

-Positive rotation angle sets the rotation counterclockwise.
-It corresponds to the right-hand rule: if you set right hand thumb along the axis, other fingers wrapped will show rotation direction.
+Positive rotation angle sets rotation counterclockwise.
+The right-hand rule applies: if you set the right hand thumb along the axis, other fingers wrapped will show the rotation direction.

-Unigine provides a set of built-in objects allowing you to add to a world practically all objects existing in real life.
-For convenience, they are divided into several groups that are responsible for different kinds of operations.
+UNIGINE provides a set of built-in objects that allow adding to a world practically all objects existing in real life.
+For convenience, they are divided into several groups according to the type of operation.

 A world can store both nodes themselves and/or references to nodes stored in external files with the .node extension.

-- A part of the object that needs to have its own separate material.
+- A part of the object that has its own separate material.

 - Different levels of details (LODs) (including reflection LODs and shadow LODs).
-In this case, they represent the same object or its part in more or less detailed variants (a high-polygonal and a low-polygonal model).
-Which of these surfaces is visible at any given time is determined by the surface properties.
+In this case surfaces represent the same object or its part in a more and a less detailed variants (a high-polygonal and a low-polygonal model).
+Which of these surfaces is visible is determined by the surface properties.

-Taking into account the information given above, the scheme of world's components can be extended as follows:
+Taking into account the information given above, the scheme of the world components can be extended as follows:

 All nodes are organized into a hierarchy.
 Each node can have multiple children.

 Usually coordinates and orientation of the first-level nodes are set in the global (world) coordinate system, while coordinates and orientation of their child nodes are in local coordinate systems of their parents (if not chosen otherwise).
-This allows easy transformation and rotation of the whole hierarchy tree branch only by transforming and rotating the root node.
+So you can transform and rotate the whole hierarchy tree branch only by transforming and rotating its root node.

 The origin of the global (world) coordinate system is located at the scene center.
 The origin of the local coordinate system is at the pivot point of the parent node.

 The number of surfaces depends on how a mesh was imported into UNIGINE and cannot be changed dynamically at run time.
-However, you can reimport it via UnigineEditor when necessary.
+However, you can reimport it via UnigineEditor, if necessary.
 Each surface may add a separate DIP call to the GPU.

-Surfaces also participate in culling of invisible parts of the object when it is hidden by some other objects on the foreground.
-Moreover, they are used to calculate collision detection with physically simulated objects.
+Surfaces also participate in culling of invisible parts of the object when the object is hidden behind other objects.
+Moreover, surfaces are used to calculate collision detection with physically simulated objects.

 Nodes share common options for their surfaces.
 Each surface can be enabled or disabled for rendering, as needed.
 Surfaces cannot be added, deleted, or otherwise altered in UnigineEditor.
 The reason is that surfaces are formed during the object creation in an external 3D editor.
 To change them, you should re-import the object.